 “I have now gone full Apple – iPad and iPhone.
 What apps beyond Onsong do you recommend?
 I can’t remember the name of the music theory app…”

-Google Drive – to upload video assignments to you Drive folder and access the RFS and Sheet Music folders
+Google Drive – to upload video assignments to a student’s Drive folder and access the ensemble sheet music and a general Sheet Music library.

 Tenuto (Apple only) – online exercises in theory and ear training